isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

   </li>
 <li>
     <input type="checkbox" id="accordion11">
-    <label for="accordion11"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">**If I have already claimed my CDC Vouchers 2021, will my CDC Vouchers 2022 be automatically reflected in the same SMS voucher link?</span></label>
+    <label for="accordion11"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">If I have already claimed my CDC Vouchers 2021 earlier, will I need to claim the CDC Vouchers 2022?</span></label>
     <div>
-			<p>Even if you have already claimed your CDC Vouchers 2021, you will need to claim your CDC Vouchers 2022 again.
-The claim process is similar for both schemes.
-You may visit go.gov.sg/cdcv and log in with your Singpass account.
+			<p>Yes you will need to claim your CDC Vouchers 2022.</p>
+			<p>Visit <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a>, select CDC Vouchers 2022, and login with Singpass to claim your vouchers.</p>

+<p>You will then receive a new unique voucher link that is different from the one received for the CDC Vouchers announced in December 2021.
 Only one member of the household is required to claim on behalf of the household.</p>

-<p>Choose CDC Vouchers 2022 to claim your set of $100 CDC Vouchers.
-Claim CDC Vouchers 2021 if your household has not claimed your previous set of $100 CDC Vouchers for 2021.</p>

-<p>The voucher links will be sent to your registered mobile number via an SMS by RedeemSG.
-The voucher links for both CDC Vouchers 2021 and CDC Vouchers 2022 are different. </p>

     </div>
   </li>
 	<li>